brollin/wavesurfer.ts/README.md

  * The `backend` option is removed – HTML5 audio (or video) is the only playback mechanism.
 However, you can still connect wavesurfer to Web Audio via `MediaElementSourceNode`.
 See this [example](https://wavesurfer-ts.pages.dev/tutorial/#/examples/webaudio.js).
  * The Markers plugin is removed – use the Regions plugin with `startTime` equal to `endTime`.
  * No Microphone plugn – superseded by the new Record plugin with more features.
- * No Spectrogram, Cursor and Playhead plugins yet – to be done.
+ * No Cursor and Playhead plugins yet – to be done.

 ### Removed methods
  * `getFilters`, `setFilter` – as there's no Web Audio "backend"